-One of our most asked questions is to do with taking a 125cc bike on the motorway.
-Here we run through the ins and outs of what you can and can’t do.
+One of our most frequently asked questions is can you ride a 125cc on the motorway.
+Here we run through the ins and outs of what you can and can’t do if you’re a bike rider.

-Can you ride a 125cc on the motorway?
+Can you ride a 125cc on the motorway with a CBT and full bike licence?

-You can ride a 125cc motorbike with a car licence.
-But to do so, you need to have completed your Compulsory Basic Training (commonly called CBT).
-Your bike must also have L plates on it.
-The latter means that, as the signs suggest when you join an M-way, you shouldn’t take the 125cc bike on a motorway.
+You can ride a 125cc motorcycle with a car licence.
+But to do so, completing your Compulsory Basic Training (commonly called CBT) is a legal requirement.
+Your bike must also have L plates on it to warn other road users that you are still undergoing your basic training.
+The latter means that, as the signs suggest when you join an M-way, you shouldn’t take your 125cc on a motorway.

-You can’t ride any bike on the motorway that’s got an engine smaller than a 125.
+You can’t ride any bike on the motorway that’s got an engine smaller than a 125 motorcycle.
 It would be too slow and potentially dangerous.

 What is the full bike test?